swiss-ai/reasoning_getting-started/README.md

 ## [2/7] Persistent Storage - [CSCS KB](https://confluence.cscs.ch/spaces/KB/pages/821297419/Storage+in+Clariden)

-All files created during execution on a compute node will be lost once the session ends.
+Just connecting to Clariden via `cscs-cl` will give you a login node on `/users/$USER` with only 50GB of storage and should only be used for configuration files.
+Any files created during execution on a compute node (discussed later) will be lost once the session ends.
 For persistent storage, the Clariden cluster has two mounted storage partitions:
-- `/iopsstor` is smaller but faster and intended for faster short-term access (3PB shared across all users)<br>Your personal scratch partition is on `/iopsstor/scratch/cscs/$USER` for easy access you can add a symbolic link to your home directory<br>**Files are cleaned after 30 days**, remove temporary files and transfer important data to capstor
+- `/iopsstor` is smaller and intended for faster, short-term access (3PB shared across all users)<br>Your personal scratch partition is on `/iopsstor/scratch/cscs/$USER` for easy access you can add a symbolic link to your home directory
     ```bash
     ln -s /iopsstor/scratch/cscs/$USER/ $HOME/scratch
     ```
+    **IMPORTANT: Files are cleaned after 30 days**, remove temporary files and transfer important data to capstor
-- `/capstor` is lower but larger and intended for long-term storage (150TB and 1M inodes(files)/user)<br>Your personal storage partition is on `/capstor/scratch/cscs/$USER`<br>**DO NOT** write to capstor from compute nodes during a job, always write to iopsstor
+- `/capstor` is slower but larger and intended for long-term storage (150TB and 1M inodes(files)/user)<br>Your personal storage partition is on `/capstor/scratch/cscs/$USER`<br>**DO NOT** write to capstor from compute nodes during a job, always write to iopsstor then transfer important data after
     ```bash
     ln -s /capstor/scratch/cscs/$USER/ $HOME/store
     ```

-Your home `user` directory only has 50GB.
-Use it only for configuration files.
 You can check your usage quota by logging into ela.cscs.ch (it currently doesn't work on Clariden)
 ```
 ssh ela "quota"
 ```